sighupio/furyctl/README.md

 - `EKSCluster`: Provides comprehensive lifecycle management for an EKS cluster on AWS.
 It handles the installation of the VPC, VPN, EKS using the installers, and deploys the Distribution onto the EKS cluster.
 - `KFDDistribution`: Dedicated provider for the distribution, which installs the SIGHUP Distribution (modules only) on an existing Kubernetes cluster.
-- `OnPremises`: Provider to install a SKD Cluster on VMs.
+- `OnPremises`: Provider to install a SD Cluster on VMs.

 ## Support & Compatibility 🪢

-Check the [compatibility matrix][compatibility-matrix] for additional information about `furyctl` and `SKD` compatibility.
+Check the [compatibility matrix][compatibility-matrix] for additional information about `furyctl` and `SD` compatibility.

 ## Installation